xyst/writings/explain-leetcode.md

 - Plot in 3 dimensions.
 It is a oblique plane.
 No, a curved surface.
 - Back to 2 dimensions.
 Plot the table as a lattice, draw contour lines "x * y = z" for different "z" values.
 - More or less: there is a contour line cutting the table into two halves, that the down-left half has area "n"...
-(Line 1)
+(Line A)
 - More precisely, find the exact contour line passing through lattice points, and that the total number of lattice points on its left, plus those on it, first exceeds "n".
-- Start from Line 1.
-Calculate its position using a little ...calculus.
+- Start from Line A. Calculate its position using a little... calculus.
 Got its "z" value.
-- Walk through Line 1 down the table, calculate the number of lattice points on its left, and those on it, sum.
+- Walk along Line A down the table, calculate the number of lattice points on its left, and those on it, sum.
 - If the sum is too small or too large, move "z" up or down accordingly, repeat.
-- Speedup: only walk once, record the point immediately on the left, and those on the right, sort both by "z" values.
+- Speedup: only walk once, record the point immediately on the left/right, sort both by "z" values, then use them to amend the result.
 Not proven, though.
 - And maybe there is just a formula...

 ## 660. The *n*th positive decimal not containing "9"